souro1212/JSON-XML-things/README.md

 Copy and paste or directly type and let JSON-XML Things tidy and validate your messy JSON/XML code.

-You can test the project online [here](https://s3.ap-south-1.amazonaws.com/souradipghosh.in/JSON+%26+XML+formatter/index.html) or download the the project and run it on your system.
+You can test the project online [here](https://s3.ap-south-1.amazonaws.com/souradipghosh.in/JSON+%26+XML+formatter/index.html) or download the project and run it on your system.

 ### Built With